thegetty/quire-docs/content/docs-v1/sequences.md

 ### Specify a Start Position

-The ordering of your images determines the order they will appear in the rotating sequence.
+The naming of your image files determines the order in which they will appear, as described in [Filenaming](#filenaming).
 Quire will start the sequence with the first file in order (typically `001.jpg`) but this can be customized by adding a `start` value to the figure YAML.
 The value should correspond to one of the images in your sequence.

 ```yaml
 - id: "rotating-figure"